makeyourownmaker/ParametricWeatherModel/README.md

   * What is an acceptable prediction interval?

 * Improve command line options:
-  * Support ground reservoir and surface temperatures in Celsius
   * Improve argparse range checks:
     * Find reasonable upper limits for precipitable water and transmissivity values
       * Currently accepting all positive values